 Boots pharmacy also supplies other baby and toddler essentials including nappies, formula milk and baby wipes.

 If your child has juice as part of their dietary needs, you should make sure you carry a letter from your doctor to support this.
-You will also be required to taste the juice at security.

 Medicines and medical equipment

 Medicines should not exceed the 100ml maximum, and must be kept in a transparent, re‑sealable bag.

 There’s no limit for powder or pills.
 If your medical needs mean you must carry more, you’ll need approval from your airline.
 Always carry your prescription with you, or a statement from a medical professional.

 Insulin, epipen, hypodermic needles and medicines must be tested and verified by the passenger, as must children’s medicine.

 Please check with your airline about your requirements before travelling, but be reassured that if you have a genuine medical condition - supported by a letter from your GP or hospital - then there should be no problem with taking such items on board the plane.
 However, please ensure you get the consent of your airline.